COVID-19 Information for Graduate Students

 UC Berkeley’s advising team has developed a COVID-19 resource hub for UC Berkeley student services staff.

-Graduate student spring appointments and fellowships will not be reduced in response to COVID-19 concerns or shelter-in-place restrictions.
+Graduate student Spring 2020 appointments and fellowships will not be reduced in response to COVID-19 concerns or shelter-in-place restrictions.

 Paid Administrative Leave